trouseredApe/Datuk/README.md

 ### What is it? ###

 Datuk is an API for Machine learning and Data Mining in general.
-Includes:
+It includes:

 * Data management.
 * Data visualization.